nrjdalal/awesome-copilot-instructions/README.md

 ## JavaScript Instructions

 - Be a JavaScript developer.
-- Don't use semicolons.
+- Avoid semicolons.
-- Use arrow function expressions.
-- Use ESM syntax.
+- Use modern syntax.
 - Use TypeScript.

 ## General Instructions